xenon615/bevy_trebuchet/Readme.md

 # bevy_trebuchet
 ### Bevy crate for creation  of an ancient siege weapon known as a trebuchet.
+Avian3D is used as a physics engine

 ## Why ?
 I decided to make a trebuchet from the [Project Siege](https://github.com/xenon615/siege) as a crate.